kristinemlarson/gnssIR_API/README.md

 *   -e1 and -e2 for elevation angles in degrees (defaults are 5 and 25)
 *   -azim1 and -azim2 are azimuth angles in degrees (defaults are 0 and 360)
-*   -freq can be L1, L2, L2C, L5, or L1L2.
+*   -freq can be L1, L2, L2C, L5, L1L2CL5, or L1L2.
 Default is L1
 *   -h1 and -h2 are reflector height constraints in meters.
-Defaults are 0.5 and 7 meters
+Defaults are currently 0.5 and 7 meters

-If you would like to run multiple days, use the optional -doy_end flag
+For the archive section of the API, if you would like to run multiple days use the optional -doy_end flag

-## Quality Control Parameters:
+### Quality Control Parameters:

 *   -amp sets the periodogram peak required.
-The default is 8 - but it is not the right value for all receivers.
+The default is 6 - but it is not the right value for all receivers.
+You can set it to zero if you like.

 *   -pk2noise is peak size related to background noise ratio.
-Four is the default and good for most snow work
+Default is now at 4 - but you can certainly make that lower, 3.5 for snow or ice.
+For water, 3 is a good number to start with.

+Please see http://gnss-reflections.org/overview for more information.

-## Daily Average Reflector Height
+### Daily Average Reflector Height

 This information is stored in the outputdir defined in the script (the default directory is solutions) as station_RH_all.csv.
 It uses the azimuth angle restrictions provided by the user.
 All reflector height estimates are stored in daily files within the outputdir folder.